aarch64-laptops/aarch64-laptops.github.io/distro_integration.md

 This is a companion guide for distro integrators who want to add support for aarch64 (particularly Snapdragon X1) devices to their distro.
-It assumes that you are already familiar with your distros process for building kernels, the initramfs and options to override the devicetree selection.
-It should be used in conjunction with your distros documentation.
+It assumes that you are already familiar with your distro's process for building kernels, the initramfs and options to override the devicetree selection.
+It should be used in conjunction with your distro's documentation.

-It is recommended that you read through the whole guide before attempting bringup and then use it as a reference while you do.
+It is recommended that you read through the whole guide before attempting bring-up and then use it as a reference while you do.
 This will help you get a better understanding of the whole picture and how each part of the process fits in.